johnkazer/hyperapp-pug/README.md

 Maybe I'll come round eventually, but maybe I don't need to...

 Fortunately for me, the project [pug-vdom](https://github.com/batiste/pug-vdom) brings a virtualDOM (obviously) to Pug.
 So this repository is a demo for how Hyperapp can use Pug templates.
+Note that I had to tweak pug-vdom slightly to handle textNodes equivalently to Hyperapp, so there is a local copy of pug-vdom.js (version 1.1.2).

 There are also branches which provide variations and extensions:
 * An 'express-server' branch which provides boiler-plate for adding an Express API